Click "Play" to Listed the Article

-Within the premises and outside the rats also stay under leaves, hips of dirt, shrubs, woodpiles, etc. from there they look for a way into the home.
+Within the premises and outside the rats also stay under leaves, hips of dirt, shrubs, woodpiles, etc. from there rats look for a way to nest in the home.

 Living in a poorly cleaned environment might just be what attracts rats to your home.
 In some cases, not clean the home regularly or leaving old materials around and leaving the garbage exposed.
 All these are things that could invite rats into your home.